Are you curious about Hawaii and what is Hawaii most known for? Keep scrolling to find out 23 things associated with Hawaii you might not realize.

 23 Things Associated with Hawaii

-These delicious, sweet treats can be found in all kinds drinks and desserts here on island including Dole Whip!
+These delicious, sweet treats can be found in all kinds of drinks and desserts here on the island, including Dole Whip!
 You can even tour pineapple plantations (like Dole Plantation on Oahu) to see how these luscious cones grow into a fruit we love so much.

 2. Palm Trees

 It’s hard to daydream about Hawaii without including a few swaying palm trees.
 But, did you know Hawaii has a bunch of varieties of palm trees?

 The Loulu Palms are the only palm trees native to Hawaii.
 The date palms, coconut palms, traveler’s palms, and bottle palms found on the island are foreign to the land.
 Polynesian settlers introduced most of these species.

 And while palm trees are awesome at providing shade, people also use the palm fronds for Polynesian dance costumes, hats, baskets, and more.